EICR Landlords Electrical Inspections for landlords in Billericay and the surrounding areas.

 Essential For Landlords

-Landlords are responsible for the safety of their tenants, the let property, the electrical system and electrical appliances must be safe for use.
-Inspections accompanied by an Electrical Installation Condition Reports (EICR) ensures the electrical system of your property meets the safety and legal criteria.
+Landlords are responsible for the safety of their tenants.
+The let property, the electrical system and electrical appliances must be safe for use.
+Inspections accompanied by an Electrical Installation Condition Reports (EICR) ensure your property’s electrical system meets the safety and legal criteria.

 EICR is a legal requirement every time a new tenancy starts or every 5 years (whichever event falls first)

-Inspection reveals the condition of the electrical system and whether any urgent or minor repairs/upgrades are required.
-Once the system has passed an EICR certificate is signed and issued by the qualified electrician undertaking the inspection.
+Inspection reveals the electrical system’s condition and whether any urgent or minor repairs/upgrades are required.
+Once the system has passed, an EICR certificate is signed and issued by the qualified electrician undertaking the inspection.

 Portable Appliance Testing (PAT) covers the plug-in appliances included in the tenancy.
 PAT testing is not a legal requirement.
-It does, however, give you peace of mind as a landlord your portable appliances are safe as well.
+It does, however, give you peace of mind as a landlord, your portable appliances are also safe.
 Savvy landlords undertake PAT testing annually for extra protection for their tenants and property.

 - Only qualified Electricians can undertake Electrical Installation Condition Reports (EICR)